 nearly Rover 100 levels of boot space, amazing in a Mini!

 The rear bulkhead was removed and replaced by a frame, that allowed for a split folding rear seat, based on modified Rover 100 components.
 A very practical arrangement, particularly as the rear of a standard Mini becomes almost impenetrable with larger than standard front seats!

 enough to have the assistance of Wyn Thomas (interior designer for

 Rover 200, Rover 75, etc).
 A pair of special front seats were made,

 using mainly Rover 100 components, and the jointed steering column

 was installed, again derived from Rover 100.
 This gave a much more

 normal driving position, but meant that the switches and minor

 controls were further away from the driver.

 The above components were fitted into a scrap bodyshell, together with a new instrument pack (from a Honda Beat, looking more like a motorcycle instrument pack).
 A new interior design using Wyn’s sketches translated into a full-sized clay interior model, constructed inside the scrap bodyshell.
-A fiberglass ‘negative’ mould was taken off the clay, from which a ‘positive’ fiberglass fascia was made.
+A fibreglass ‘negative’ mould was taken off the clay, from which a ‘positive’ fibreglass fascia was made.
 This was trimmed and installed to give a complete interior buck.